 The internet makes it very difficult to track down cybercriminals.
 It allows cybercriminals to collaborate anonymously.
 Attacks can be launched and controlled from any location across the globe.
 Hackers often use computers that have already been hacked, and any form of identity is removed.

-This makes it extremely difficult to identify the attacker, tool, or gadget being used to execute the attack.
+This makes it extremely difficult to identify the attacker, tool, or gadget used to execute the attack.
 Crime laws vary from country to country, making the situation very complicated when an attack is launched from a different country.

 Types of Cyber Crime